SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-prateekiiest.md

   </tr>
 </table>

 ### Abstract

 #### Mentors : @Cadair, @Nabobalis, @Punyaslok

  During analysis of solar data, precision at the observation time is one of the fundamental factors in deciding the accuracy of the data collected.
 Hence we need to be as much as precise as possible with respect to time of observation while collecting data from solar observatories.

  Majority of SunPy uses the datetime.datetime object as its representation of time.
 However using only datetime.datetime has demerits including less precision as opposed to astropy.time which supports much higher precision representations of time such as leap seconds. astropy.time also supports time formats e.g. TAI time which can not be done using datetime.datetime.
 Hence switching to astropy.time is required in order to support such additional features.

 ### Milestones

-### The project will involve the following parts.
+### The project will involve the following parts

 * Transition of every part of the SunPy code base to astropy.Time instead of using datetime.datetime for representation of time.